nicole-dwenger/cdsviusal-quickdraw/README.md

 2. Can the country (of the artist) of drawings of a word be classified?
 3. Exploratory + unsupervised: Can any other clusters be identified within the drawings of a single word?

-For this project, drawings of the following 10 words were used: beard, birthday cake, face, house, ice cream, rain, sandwich, snowflake, The Mona Lisa, yoga.
+For this project, drawings of the following 10 words were used: *beard, birthday cake, face, house, ice cream, rain, sandwich, snowflake, The Mona Lisa, yoga*.
 Further, to reduce complexity, only drawings from Germany (DE), Russia (RU) and the United States (US) were considered.
 The motivation for choosing these drawings was the amount of data and that all countries are on different continents and have different native languages.

 ## Methods
 ### Data and Preprocessing